Respiratory Therapy Program Admission Guidelines

 • RESP 1000: Introduction to Respiratory Therapy

-• A minimum overall cumulative grade point average of 2.5 is required to apply to the program and be maintained until enrolled in Respiratory Therapy.
+• A minimum overall cumulative grade point average of 2.5 is required to apply to the program and be maintained while enrolled in Respiratory Therapy.

 All the above requirements must be met satisfactorily BEFORE submission of the Performance-Based Health Science (PBHS) application and does not guarantee acceptance.
 Students declining acceptance into the program for the semester must resubmit a PBHS application for the program and meet current requirements.
 Once accepted into the program, the student must attend a mandatory orientation conducted by the Allied and Rehabilitative Health Department.